Kishore4949/Course_INF-502/Assignment1.md

 13. Complete Part 2.
 Then, come back here and answer the following:
 Report your experience of submitting the Part 2.
 Please, include the steps you followed, the commands you used, and the hurdles you faced (within the file you created for the **Part 1**).
 ```
+I used none of the commands.
+I directly edited a file in a remote repository.
+After editing a file, there will be a commit changes option at the bottom of the file; I chose that, then I went directly to the pull request option.
+After clicking the pull request option,it shows a list of the files you modified will appear; select the file you want to submit a pull request for,
+and it will be accomplished.

 ```